What It Takes To Become A Social Media Manager: A Complete Guide

 Coming up with a post like “How I ate your butter” from How I met your mother or “Games of cones” from Games of thrones- Zomato has used master strategies to promote themselves on different platforms.

 Good communication skills

 Communicating with customers

 Fluent communication skills both verbal and written are an absolute necessity.
 Social media managers have to engage with people, answer their queries, and respond to their comments as fast as possible.
 It is not always positive interactions; they should also know how to manage a dissatisfied and/or grumpy customer complaint smoothly.
-Also, a thick skin is vital to handling blast from trolls.
+Also, thick skin is vital to handling blasts from trolls.